ownlytics/mcptix/README.md

 ## For Advanced Users

-If you're comfortable with code, you can also use Epic Tracker programmatically:
+If you're comfortable with code, you can also use mcptix programmatically:

 ```javascript
 const { createMcpTix } = require('mcptix');